build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 It's important to carefully choose between EBS and Instance Store based on the specific workload requirements and performance needs.

-Table below quickly summarizes the discussion so far:
+The table below quickly summarizes the discussion so far:

 | Storage Type   | Use Case                 | Advantages                                 | Disadvantages                               |
 |--------------|--------------------------|--------------------------------------------|---------------------------------------------|